jimbrig/JimsObsidianVault/Lists/Checklists/Checklist - Software Release.md

 ## Overview

-In [[MOCs/MOC - Software|Software Engineering]] and [[MOC - Development|Development]], a common practice is *releasing new versions* of your developed application or software project over time to end-users.
+In [[MOCs/MOC - Software|Software Engineering]] and [[MOCs/MOC - Development|Development]], a common practice is *releasing new versions* of your developed application or software project over time to end-users.

 This templated [[Lists/Checklists/_README|Checklist]] attempts to breakdown the necessary steps to perform a successful release from the initial *pre-release* and *drafting* steps to the final artifact builds.